General principles of the Act

 - maintenance of environment and values: decision-makers must recognise the importance of maintaining the adult’s cultural and linguistic environment including any religious beliefs and lifestyle choices

-- appropriate assistance: the assistance given to the adult in a particular situation must meet their current needs and be adapted to their individual characteristics
+- appropriate assistance: the help given to the adult in a particular situation must meet their current needs and be adapted to their individual characteristics

 - confidentiality: decision-makers must recognise the adult’s right to confidentiality about personal information.